Who were the Deepcut four?

 The Army said he killed himself but, once again, an inquest returned an open verdict.
 Some aspects of his death seem mysterious, including reports that a figure was seen running away from the area and suggestions his body was moved shortly after his death.

-Frank Swann said it was "highly unlikely" Pte Gray killed himself.
+Frank Swann said it was "highly unlikely" Pte Gray had killed himself.

-Pte Gray's parents, Geoff and Diane, believed he loved life in the Army and did not think he committed suicide.
+Pte Gray's parents, Geoff and Diane, believed he loved life in the Army and did not think he took his own life.

 They said: "He had no girl problems, no money worries and, in fact, he could not have been at a better time in his life."